mjabali/sparks/fuse-archetypes/camel-workshop/README.md

 ## How to use it

-- Simply execute the following command in a shell environement
+- Simply execute the following command in a shell environment

 mvn archetype:generate -DarchetypeGroupId=org.fusesource.sparks.archetypes -DarchetypeArtifactId=camel-wks-archetype -DarchetypeVersion=1.0-SNAPSHOT -DgroupId=com.fusesource.workshop -DartifactId=poc -Dversion=1.0